Porphyrin

-Porphyrins (/ˈpɔːrfərɪns/ POR-fər-ins) are heterocyclic, macrocyclic, organic compounds, composed of four modified pyrrole subunits interconnected at their α carbon atoms via methine bridges (=CH\s).
+Porphyrins (/ˈpɔːrfərɪns/ POR-fər-ins) are heterocyclic, macrocyclic, organic compounds, composed of four modified pyrrole subunits interconnected at their α carbon atoms via methine bridges (=CH\s), so they are cyclic tetrapyrroles.
 In vertebrates, an essential member of the porphyrin group is heme, which is a component of hemoproteins, whose functions include carrying oxygen in the bloodstream.
 In plants, an essential porphyrin derivative is chlorophyll, which is involved in light harvesting and electron transfer in photosynthesis.

 The parent of porphyrins is porphine, a rare chemical compound of exclusively theoretical interest.
 Substituted porphines are called porphyrins.
 With a total of 26 π-electrons the porphyrin ring structure is a coordinated aromatic system.
 One result of the large conjugated system is that porphyrins absorb strongly in the visible region of the electromagnetic spectrum, i.e. they are deeply colored.
 The name "porphyrin" derives from Greek πορφύρα (porphyra) 'purple'.

 Structure

 Porphyrin complexes consist of a square planar MN_{4} core.
 The periphery of the porphyrins, consisting of sp^{2}-hybridized carbons, generally display small deviations from planarity.
 "Ruffled" or saddle-shaped porphyrins is attributed to interactions of the system with its environment.
 Additionally, the metal is often not centered in the N_{4} plane.
 For free porphyrins, the two pyrrole protons are mutually trans and project out of the N_{4} plane.
 These nonplanar distortions are associated with altered chemical and physical properties.
 Chlorophyll-rings are more distinctly nonplanar, but they are more saturated than porphyrins.